 Two Days in Moab, Utah a Detailed Itinerary

-Sitting on the sandstone looking at Delicate Arch in Arches National Park, you’ll have a moment where you think to yourself “how did this even happen?”
+Sitting on the sandstone looking at the Delicate Arch in Arches National Park, you’ll have a moment where you think to yourself “How did this even happen?”
 Then, when you’re exploring Canyonlands National Park, you’ll find yourself looking out over the vast network of fissures formed over thousands of years of erosion that make the park special and say the same thing, but for a different reason.

 Moab is a well-known adventure town in Utah and has earned its place on the map for every Utah National Parks road trip thanks to its proximity to two of Utah’s Mighty Five National Parks – Arches and Canyonlands.
 With two days in Moab, you’ll spend a day in each, marveling at the contrast between geology between each of the two parks that are just 50 miles apart but seem to be worlds apart in terms of the natural features that make them special.